 I am stubbornly ignoring all the signs of the arrival of fall.
 We are back in a heat spell after a few cold days so I am back in my capris and sandals, at least for today.
 We have to enjoy and prolong every last bit of summer warmth and think of all the good times we had these last months.
-Which reminds me, I have not gotten around to showing you some photos of my trip to Chicago back in July!
+This reminds me, I have not gotten around to showing you some photos of my trip to Chicago back in July!

 Yes, I chose a big urban metropolis as my vacation destination.
 For one, I am definitely a cultural traveler.
 I have always wanted to visit Chicago and it was pretty much the last major American cosmopolitan city I had yet to see.
 It is brimming with art, culture, fine restaurants, architecture, science, huge parks, jazz and miles of sandy beaches.
 I know I was shocked too!
 Chicago is right on Lake Michigan and there are over 30 beaches.
 Enjoy a little taste of this city through its attractions and delicacies, in 2 parts.